Shondor Birns: Rise to power

 Birns' reputation as a brutal, ruthless enforcer made it easy for him to establish lucrative "protection" services.
 Legal businesses who wished to be allowed to operate undisturbed had to pay him as a labor consultant.
 Those who refused to pay would usually find their store windows broken or their cars blown up.
 In any event, those who initially refused would soon pay up.

 During the late 1930s, Birns became heavily involved in extorting protection money from whorehouses, or "vice resorts" as they were dubbed by the media.
-With the backing of the Cleveland crime family, Birns operated freely and was well liked by all the prostitutes of his whore houses.
+With the backing of the Cleveland crime family, Birns operated freely.
 Many of Birns's clients were judges, politicians and police officers of high rank.
 They would serve as important contacts for him in the future and vice versa.
 In 1938, Birns visited Canada for a vacation.
 Upon his re-entry to the United States, he was questioned briefly about his criminal history and answered honestly.
 At the time, Birns was unaware of the Immigration Act of 1917 which required any alien convicted of a crime of moral turpitude to gain permission prior to entering or leaving the country.
 It would take a couple of years of paperwork to catch up.

 In 1942, at the height of World War II, Birns was arrested on a deportation warrant based on the auto theft and bribery convictions.
 During his incarceration, Birns tried to enlist in the United States Army.
 However, this was to no avail.
 Two years later, his attorney was successful in getting him released on bond.
 However, officials were determined to keep Birns locked up.
 A wartime executive order was issued by Franklin Delano Roosevelt charging Birns as an enemy alien and he was interned at McAlester, Oklahoma.
 This greatly offended Birns.
 Although he had never applied for American citizenship, Birns always considered himself a patriotic American.

 Upon his release in 1944, Birns returned to Cleveland and was well known by the police, judges and the public.
 He was regarded as a celebrity gangster and had many public sympathizers in what was generally seen as a vendetta.